iq-motion-control/iq-module-communication-doc/docs/tutorials/coil_cover_installation_instructions.rst

     .. image:: ../_static/tutorial_images/coil_cover_pictures/tab_visualization.png

     This guide applies to all coil covers **that include this tab (regardless of motor size)**.
-If your coil cover **does not have the tab**, simply install the coil covers until the parts touch, with a torque spec of 10Ncm.
+If your coil cover **does not have the tab**, simply install the coil covers until the parts touch, with a torque spec of 10Ncm using the provided M2 thread forming screws.

 All future references to the, “Gap” in the coil cover assembly refer to the area highlighted in the image below: